mikhail-karpov/e-shop/README.md

 # E-Shop Microservice Architecture

-This is a demonstration project of a microservice architecture using Spring Boot, Spring Cloud, Docker and Maven
+This is a demonstration project of a microservice architecture using Spring Boot, Spring Cloud, Docker and Maven.
+Work in progress.

 ## How to run